eBay/SparkChamber/README.md

 This method accepts an optional UIView and returns a boolean value of true if the supplied view triggers a `targetAction` event through the Detector.

-Target Action events are especially useful to tie in to a control's target-action mechanism.
+Target Action events are used to tie in to a UIControl's target-action mechanism.

 ### SparkKit
 #### SparkKit Introduction